 With all the work, lessons and reflections under our belts, now we are in a good position to understand the direction we want to move towards.
 This new moon says listen to your dreams and sit down and make a wish list.

-True night returns tomorrow .
+True night returns on the 21st July .

-And In the Celtic wheel fo the year – Lammas – festival of first of the three harvest festivals.
+1st August Lammas – festival of first of the three harvest festivals.